 For some food, the steam function is automatically activated.
-The appliance instructs you to fill the water tank.
-General information on the steam function can be found in the relevant section. $\rightarrow$ "Steam" on page 21
+General information on the steam function can be found in the relevant section. \rightarrow "Steam" on page 21

 When you open the appliance door, hot steam can escape.
 Steam may not be visible, depending on its temperature.
 When opening, do not stand too close to the appliance.
 Open the appliance door carefully.
 Keep children away.